AbizahirR/shorter-url/README.md

 # link-shorty

-This is a project inspired by VIDAMMR
+This is a project inspired by VIDAMMR: https://www.youtube.com/c/VidaMRR

 The main function of the project is make a url shorter for some links, handling the count of how many times did you use that shorter url.